 - Allí – there

 Food, glorious food.
-Eating out and trying local delicacies are precious moments worth savouring.
+Eating out and trying Spanish delicacies are memorable moments worth savouring.

-From ordering food and drink to asking for the bill, here are some of the most useful phrases you will need in any bar or restaurant:
+From ordering food and drinks to asking for the bill, here are 11 of the most useful phrases you will need in any bar or restaurant:

 - Quiero – I want